-The six components of the sleep score are grouped under three themes: amount (total sleep time), solidity (long interruptions, continuity and actual sleep) and regeneration (REM sleep and deep sleep).
+The six components of the sleep score are grouped under three themes: amount (sleep time), solidity (long interruptions, continuity and actual sleep) and regeneration (REM sleep and deep sleep).
 Each bar in the graph represents the score for each component.
 Sleep score is the average of these scores.
 By choosing the weekly view you can see how your sleep score and sleep quality (solidity and regeneration themes) vary during the week.

 The Sleep rhythm section provides a weekly view of your sleep time and sleep stages.

 To view your long-term sleep data with sleep stages in the Flow web service go to Progress, and choose the Sleep report tab.